xuhdev/homepage-octopress-old/source/_posts/2012-04-13-run-idl-code-from-python-without-using-pyidl-slash-pidly.markdown

 As one of the world's most popular computer languages, [Python][] has attracted more and more astronomers' eyes.
 However, there are still many astronomy codes written in [IDL][], which are currently not available in Python.
-In this way, it becomes extremely important to invent a way to run IDL code within Python.
+In this way, it becomes extremely important to invent a way to run IDL code within Python for pythonic astronomers.
 While [PyIDL][] and [pIDLy][] are two possible way to solve this problem, I would like to recommend my own way, which could work on Python 3 and does not require any third-party Python library, though it is not as powerful as [PyIDL][] or [pIDLy][].
 This method takes advantages of Python's [subprocess][Python subprocess] module.

 <!-- more -->